The Republic of Viet Nam

 Colonel Ho Tan Quyen, LTC Le Quang Trieu and other Vietnamese Special Forces Staff.

-The Generals who betrayed President Ngo Dinh Diem for U.S. money.
+The dirty Generals who betrayed President Ngo Dinh Diem for $42,000 U.S. dollars U.S. from Lucien Conien.

 Picture taken on the Anniversary of the Republic of Vietnam, October 26th, 1963, 5 days before the coup d'etat.